‘I was never looking to make a pop album,’ claimedRead more...

 There were no doubts among the Fleetwood Mac camp that Walker was a dynamic presence onstage and that he won over his audiences with ease, yet in the studio it was another matter.
 Despite his increasingly problematic drinking habit, something which John McVie was just as guilty of, it was clear that he brought very little to the band.
 Talking with FleetwoodMac.net in 2000, Walker admitted, ‘I did have difficulty writing for the Penguin album, as the bulk of the writing was being done by Christine and Bob Welch.
 Also, they were better at it.
 But I found it frustrating not really feeling like a part of the creative process.
 How did I feel about the finished album?
 As I had very little contribution on the finished product I must admit that I was at best, ambivalent about it.
 The songs that I sang on the album I didn’t do very well, but I felt that those tunes were just added as an afterthought.
 I do not want you to think that there is any bitterness present but my thoughts on the album are just a personal matter of fact.’

-By the time that Walker was dismissed from Fleetwood Mac, their old record label had re-released an early single, Albatross, which had managed to climb to near the top of the charts, yet the band were hard at work in the Rolling Stones studio, working through material for another album, this time without the services of Walker.
-Once again, Welch and Christine McVie were the singers and main songwriters, taking turns as the frontman or woman, the result of which would be Mystery to Me.
+By the time that Walker was dismissed from Fleetwood Mac their old record label had re-released an early single, Albatross, which had managed to climb to near the top of the charts, yet the band were hard at work in the studio.
+Once again, Welch and Christine McVie were the focal point, taking turns as the frontman or woman, the result of which would be Mystery to Me.
 Penguin had performed better than their more recent albums, yet overall the feel was that it had been a disappointment, from an artistic standpoint at least.
 The reviews for Mystery to Me were mostly positive, if nothing special, with Billboard stating, ‘Vocals of Christine McVie on cuts such as Just Crazy Love and Bob Welch’s guitar on tunes such as The City are superb.
 A band that can rock or keep it soft.’

 Yet it was clear that Fleetwood Mac had been struggling for a few years, both artistically and personally, with numerous line-up changes and internal conflicts threatening to pull them apart.
 But by the release of Mystery to Me in October 1974, it seemed that the end was almost near.
 The marriage between John and Christine McVie came under threat when it was discovered that Christine had been in a relationship with the band’s producer, Martin Birch, yet just as they were managing to overcome this serious issue, Fleetwood realised that his own wife, Jenny Boyd, was having an affair with his guitarist, Bob Weston.
 Having fallen victim to the ultimate betrayal, Fleetwood was unable to continue touring with Weston, which would once again put the reputation of the band and their future at stake, and so Davis, unable to talk his drummer round, ordered the roadies to escort Weston from his hotel and send him home, no longer as a member of Fleetwood Mac.

-As Weston would later recall, ‘I had an early morning call from the tour manager, insisting I come up to his room, whereupon I was greeted with an air of hostility by the crew chiefs of lighting, sound, etc. (all from contracted companies, all suddenly halfway through an abandoned tour).
-My tour manager told me very simply that the tour was cancelled, Mick had already left for Africa, John and Christine for London – obviously it was a fait accompli.
+As Weston would later recall, ‘I had an early morning call from the tour manager, insisting I come up to his room, whereupon I was greeted with an air of hostility by the crew chiefs of lighting, sound, etc. My tour manager told me very simply that the tour was cancelled, Mick had already left for Africa, John and Christine for London – obviously it was a fait accompli.
 Certainly no mutual decision-making.
 I was handed a plane ticket and driven to the nearest airport.
 I didn’t see any of the band between waking up and getting on the plane.’
 They had overcome many things throughout their career – drug and alcohol abuse, mental illness, disappearing band members and irrational outburst, yet two affairs within the close-knit community threatened to pull the group apart, with each member feeling both physically and emotionally exhausted.
 There was no choice, the band felt, but to finally take a break and reevaluate their future.
-Yet their manager, it would seem, have other ideas.
+Yet their manager, it would seem, had other ideas.

 In retaliation, the members of the real Fleetwood Mac decided that they would pursue legal action against both their manager and members of the faux group, and so in April Fleetwood Mac Promotions took action against Clifford Davis Management.
 Three months later the band scored their first legal victory when their request for an injunction was granted.
 In their 27 July issue Billboard reported, ‘The injunction, which was resisted, remains effective until judgment in this case.
 The judge said there appeared to be a case against Davis, his company and the three individual musicians.
 The original group had a reputation through the name Fleetwood Mac that Davis thought was worth using, said the judge.’
 Meanwhile, unable to perform or record under their name in Great Britain, Welch suggested to his bandmates that they relocate to the United States, where they would be outside of British law.
 Despite some reluctance, the other members agreed and so, even as lawyers on their behalf fought against Davis and his own band, Fleetwood Mac started a new chapter of their life in California.